dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-If you noticed we have a 72 buffer, that will be printed to stdout as a string, so if we provided a short name it can print the rest of the data on the stack until it find a NULL byte, after some trial and error I manage to leak a stack address sending 64 bytes as shwon in the following function where data will be 64 byte lenght
+If you noticed we have a 72 buffer, that will be printed to stdout as a string, so if we provided a short name it can print the rest of the data on the stack until it find a NULL byte, after some trial and error I manage to leak a stack address sending 64 bytes as shown in the following function where data will be 64 byte length

 ```python
 def leak_1(data):